99designs/gqlgen/README.md

 }
 ```

+The field resolvers will be executed concurrently in separate goroutines.
+The degree of concurrency can be customized with the [`worker_limit` configuration attribute](https://gqlgen.com/config/).

 ### Can I change the type of the ID from type String to Type Int?

 Yes!
 You can by remapping it in config as seen below: